neouyghur/fonts-for-uyghur-arabic-script/README.md

 | | | | |

+## Copyright infromation
+All UKIJ fonts are distributed for free and released under LGPL License and Open Font License.

 # Note

 If you need further help or require other fonts related to Uyghur arabic script, please open an issue.

 # Copyright
-Check copyright information before using fonts, especially when you using it for business purpose.
+Check copyright information before using fonts, especially when you are using it for business purposes.